 The change of retained austenite to martensite happens in steel and cast iron only.
 It is the same with the precipitation of fine carbides.
 Many metallurgists will tell you outright that changing austenite to martensite is the only thing that cryogenic processing does.
 That is very wrong.

 We know that there must be more than this.
 Why?
 Because cryogenic processing has been shown to work on materials other than steel.
 Brake rotors are made of cast iron that is pearlitic in structure.
-There is no retained austenite but scientific tests show an increase in life of two to four times.
+There is no retained austenite but scientific tests show an increase in life of up to seven times.
 Most metals will respond to cryogenic processing.
 Some plastics do.
 There is a lot of evidence that crystals such as diamonds, cubic boron nitride, and aluminum oxide also respond.

 Some Basic Metallurgy

 Metals are crystalline in structure.
 That means that the atoms of the metal line up in an orderly fashion.
 A theoretical crystal structure is pictured at the right.
 Notice how perfect it is.
 This rarely happens in the real world.

 A real world crystal structure is pictured below.
 The yellow dots are the atoms.
 Note that the alignment of all the atoms is not perfect.
 There are discontinuities and changes in spacing.
 A theory proposed by Dr. Mark Eberhardt at the Colorado School of Mines states that there is a discreet distance between atoms where the energy in the metallic bond is minimum.

 Picture below is courtesy of and used with the permission of Birmingham University’s Nonascale Physics Research Lab.
 We wish to thank Professor Richard Palmer for allowing us the use of the picture.